C++ Structs - C++ Programming Tutorial

 }

-In the above declaration, a structure is declared by preceding the struct keyword followed by the identifier (structure name).
-Inside the curly {} braces, we can declare the member variables of different types.
+In the declaration mentioned above, a structure is defined by using the struct keyword followed by the identifier (name of the structure).
+Within the curly {} braces, we have the ability to define member variables of varying data types.

 Creating Structure Variable